Explore Digital Forensic Science

 Champlain's online digital forensic science courses encompass the top skills needed by today's computer forensics professionals.

 *Note: Some essential knowledge is required prior to admission to the MS DFS program.
-During your application process it will be determined if you meet all prerequisites; students who meet them will be waived from DFS 500 and will earn a 30 credit Master of Science in Digital Forensic Science.
-Those who do not meet the prerequisite requirements will have the opportunity to gain the knowledge they need by taking DFS 500 and will graduate with a 33 credit degree.
+During your application process it will be determined if you meet all requirements.
+Students who meet all of them will be waived from CMIT 500 and DFS 500 and will earn a 30 credit Master of Science in Digital Forensic Science.
+Those who do not meet the requirements will have the opportunity to gain the knowledge they need by taking CMIT 500 and/or DFS 500 and will graduate with a 33-36 credit degree.

 In this course, students will acquire explicit legal knowledge, particular computer and other digital device skills, and good oral and written forensic reporting abilities needed for successful completion of the Master's Degree.
 In this class students have the first contact with digital forensic software like FTK Imager, Autopsy, ProDiscover Basic, and OSForensics.